charlesKCYau/ts_mars_rover/README.md

 The above first line is the upper right coordinate of Plateau.
 The above second line is the initial position and orientation of the Rover.
 The above third line is the movement instructions.
-L means rotate 90 degrees to left, R means rotate 90 degrees to right (it only shows at fifth line), and M means Rover move forward one step.
+L means rotate 90 degrees to left, R means rotate 90 degrees to right (it only shows at line 5), and M means Rover move forward one step.

+If want to test again with same Plateau, it can input 2 more lines like line four and five to repeat testing the new position and orientation of the Rover and the new instructions.

 N.B.
 We assume if the Rover can't move forward with some step instructions, it will skip to next one.